-Sticking in negativity can seriously ruin your mental and physical wellbeing.
+Sticking in negativity can seriously ruin your mental and physical well being.
 Most people complain in an attempt to torture others with their negativity.
 Indulging in a bit of moan is an attempt to get our emotions out so that we can feel better.

 However, science indicates that there are a few serious flaws if we reason that way.
 First, expressing negativity tends to make us feel better but it makes the listeners feel worse.
 In reference to psychologist Jeffery Lohr, venting anger sounds a good idea but it is comparable to emotional farting in an enclosed area.

-Psychologist Steven Parton, an author, and student of human nature says that complaining alters your brain for the worse and has serious repercussions for your mental wellbeing.
+Psychologist Steven Parton, an author, and student of human nature says that complaining alters your brain for the worse and has serious repercussions for your mental well being.
 He further explains that complaining can literally kill someone.
 Here are three ways how complaining harms your health:

-1. Synapses that fire together wire together
+1. Synapses that fire together, wire together

 The brain consists of a collection of synapses that are connected by an empty space known as synaptic cleft.
 When having a thought, one synapse sends a chemical through cleft to another synapse, thus creating a bridge through which an electric signal crosses carrying its charge and the relevant information you are thinking about.
 Every time this electrical charge is triggered, the synapses get close to each other to reduce the distance the electrical charge has to cross.
-The brain rewires its own circuitry, physically changes itself, to allow proper synapses to share the chemical link to make it easier for the thought to trigger.
+The brain rewires its own circuitry, that causes physical changes itself, to allow proper synapses to share the chemical link to make it easier for the thought to trigger.

 Put in a different way, having a thought will make it easier to have the same thought again.
 This is something bad for a perpetually gloomy person.
 Repeated negative thoughts will make it easier to have more negative thoughts.

-2. Your thoughts influence you character
+2. Your thoughts influence your character

 Hanging with negative thoughts rewires your brain with negativity like the way hanging out with negative people does.
 You can strengthen your capacity for positivity by surrounding yourself with positive people who rewire your brain with positivity.